wehnerjp/DSA_Practice/study_notes/programming_fundamentals/data_structures/hash_tables.md

 For any problem, have Hashtables at the top of your mind when exploring technique to solve the problem

-Only key gets run through the hash

-Given an address ie 2

-Hashes are one way

-run object through and get where it is stored in memory
+Run object through hashing function and get where it is stored in memory

-cannot change value 2 and get it to produce string nails

-Hashes are deterministic, next time you run nails it'll also produce two different

 * Getting and setting is assumed constant time but could be linear
 * Common implementations in programming languages: